-Did you know that 91% of adults in the US has had a dental cavity on a permanent tooth?
+Did you know that 91% of adults in the US have had a dental cavity on a permanent tooth?

-Cavities by far are the most common condition we treat in the dental office.
-The most common places for them to form are in between teeth, in the deep grooves and pits of your teeth, and by the gumline– all of the hard to clean places!
+Cavities, by far, are the most common condition we treat in the dental office.
+The most common places for them to form are in between teeth, in the deep grooves and pits of your teeth, and by the gumline– all of the hard-to-clean places!
 If visible, cavities appear as a dark or chalky brown spot on a tooth.
-They cause the tooth to soften in the affected area so they can be confirmed when touched with our dental instruments during an exam.
+They cause the tooth to soften in the affected area, so they can be confirmed when touched with our dental instruments during an exam.
 They also cause the tooth to be less dense in the areas it has affected, so they can be detected with radiographs as well.
 When detected early enough, most cavities can be treated by removal from the tooth and the tooth sealed up by a dental filling.
-Dr. Kennelly will choose either a composite resin (tooth colored) filling or amalgam (silver) filling.
+Dr. Khoda will choose a composite resin (tooth-colored) filling or an amalgam (silver) filling.

 What can fillings and bonding procedures do for teeth?